anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 Kubernetes currently only allows for one network, the *cluster* network, and one network attachment for each pod.
 All pods and containers have an *eth0* interface, this interface is created by Kubernetes at pod creation and attached to the cluster network.
 All communication to and from the pod is done through this interface.
-To only allow for one interface in a pod removes the need for traditional networking tools such as *VRFs* and additional routes and routing tables inside the pod network namespace.
+Allowing only for one interface in a pod removes the need for traditional networking tools such as *VRFs* and additional routes and routing tables inside the pod network namespace.

 Multiple Networks and Advanced Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Kubernetes does currently not in itself support multi networks, pod multi network attachments or network orchestration.
+Currently Kubernetes does not in itself support multi networks, pod multi network attachments or network orchestration.
 This is supported by using a `Container Network Interface <https://github.com/containernetworking/cni>`__ multiplexer such as `Multus <https://github.com/k8snetworkplumbingwg/multus-cni>`__.
 The `Network Plumbing Working Group <https://github.com/k8snetworkplumbingwg/community>`__ has produced